Dietetics & Nutrition Services

 |Hispanic or Latino||376|

-Americans aren’t the only ones with an interest in Nutrition.
+Students from other countries are interested in Nutrition, too.
 About 2.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia